 \section{Benchmark Design}

-Since DDCCMCKP is a new problem that has not been solved before, it is necessary to design benchmarks to evaluate the performance of algorithms in different scenarios.
-Therefore, we designed two sets of benchmarks to cover a wide range of problem sizes and complexities, each of which consists of multiple benchmarks of different scales, in order to comprehensively evaluate the algorithm’s performance in different scenarios.
+As CCMCKP has not been studied before, there is a lack of corresponding benchmarks.
+To evaluate the performance of algorithms for solving CCMCKP, we designed two sets of benchmark with different problem scales and the intensity of chance constraints.

-The first set of benchmarks aims to simulate the case where the delay of items follows different common continuous distributions, named LAB.
-The distribution of each item is randomly chosen from the set of uniform, truncated normal, fatigue-life, bimodal and gamma distributions.
-The mean of items is uniformly distributed in $U(2,8)$, i.e., $\mu\sim U(2,8)$, and the variance is uniformly distributed in $U(1,19)$, i.e., $\sigma^2 \sim U(1,19)$, where $U(2,8)$ denotes a uniform distribution over the interval [2,8].
-In the case of the gamma distribution, the mean value is $\mu\sim U(0.5,2.5)$ and variance $\sigma^2\sim U(0.05,0.625)$.
-The cost, representing the value of taking the item, is generated randomly between $U(1,10)$, corresponding to uncorrelated situation in classic MCKP benchmark\cite{mkaouar2020solving}, which is a widely used benchmark in the literature.
-The curve of probability density function of different distributions of the items involved in LAB is shown in Figure.\ref{fig:pdf_LAB}.
+The first set aims to simulate the scenarios where the delay of items follows different common continuous distributions, named LAB.
+The distributions of items are randomly chosen from uniform, truncated normal, fatigue-life, bimodal and gamma distributions.
+The mean of items is uniformly distributed in $U(2,8)$, where $U(2, 8)$ denotes a uniform distribution over the interval [2,8].
+In the case of gamma distribution, the mean value is $\mu\sim U(0.5,2.5)$ and the variance is $\sigma^2\sim U(0.05,0.625)$.
+The cost, representing the value associated with taking each item, is randomly generated from $U(1,10)$.
+This corresponding to an uncorrelated situation in the widely used benchmark of classic MCKP \cite{mkaouar2020solving}.
+The probability density functions for different distributions in LAB are shown in Figure \ref{fig:pdf_LAB}.